operator-framework/rukpak/internal/provisioner/registry/README.md

 The `registry` provisioner is able to convert a given `registry+v1` bundle onto a cluster in the `plain+v0` format.
 Instantiation of the bundle is then handled by the `plain` provisioner in order to make the content available in the cluster.
-It does so by reconciling `Bundle` types that have the `spec.provisionerClassName` field set to `core.rukpak.io/registry`.
+It does so by reconciling `Bundle` types that have the `spec.provisionerClassName` field set to `core-rukpak-io-registry`.
 This field must be set to the correct provisioner name in order for the `registry` provisioner to see and interact with the bundle.
-Creating a `BundleDeployment` of that `Bundle` would then require that you have set the `BundleDeployment` property `spec.provisionerClassName` field to `core.rukpak.io/plain`.
+Creating a `BundleDeployment` of that `Bundle` would then require that you have set the `BundleDeployment` property `spec.provisionerClassName` field to `core-rukpak-io-plain`.
 For a concrete example of this in action, see the [use cases section](#use-cases)

 > Note: Not all `registry+v1` content is supported.
 This mainly applies to `registry+v1` bundles that enable `AllNamespaces` mode